rehierl/html-outliner-spec/issue-associations.md

 [step 4.6.5.](./outliner-steps.md/#4-6-5).

-NOTE - `outlineOwner` will always be a sectioning element because new outline objects will only be created when entering one of those elements.
+NOTE - `outlineOwner` will always be a sectioning element because new outline objects will only be created when entering such an element.

-One aspect worth mentioning is that, if there was only an Element type, the DOM node tree would hold many elements with an undefined `innerOutline` property because the majority of elements does not have a definition for such a property.
+One aspect worth mentioning is that, if there is only an Element type, the DOM node tree will have many elements with an undefined `innerOutline` property because the majority of elements does not have a definition for such a property.

-If an official term, e.g. 'sectioning element', would exist that allowed to refer to the group/class of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would define these properties as follows:
+If an official term, e.g. 'sectioning element', would exist that allowed to refer to the group/class of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would allow to define these properties as follows:

 - `Outline SectioningElement.innerOutline`
 - `SectioningElement Outline.outlineOwner`
 - `(sectioningElement == sectioningElement.innerOutline.outlineOwner)`

-In other words: Instances of the Element type would not have to have an `innerOutline` property that can not be used because the element instance does not represent a sectioning element.
+In other words: Instances of the Element type would not have to have an `innerOutline` property that can not be used because an element instance does not represent a sectioning element.

 <!-- ####################################################################### -->
-<h2 id="section-starting-node">section.startingNode -
+<h2 id="section-starting-node">section.startingElement -
 Create section X (for node Y)</h2>

 <!-- ======================================================================= -->